DavidBootle/Scoreboard/README.md

 When `/users` recieves a success message from the server, it redirects the user to the login page.

-### Change Password (`/users/changepassword`) (GET)
+### Change Password (`/users/changepassword`) (GET|POST) (AUTH REQUIRED)
-This page allows a user to change their password.
+GET: This page allows a user to change their password.
 The page has three inputs: a hidden input containing the username of the authenticated user and two password inputs, one for the password, and the other to confirm the password.
 This page cannot be accessed by unauthorized users.
 You can access this page by clicking the `Reset Password` button on the Users page.

-### Change Password (`/users/changepassword`) (POST)
-This path instructs the server to change a user password.
+POST: This path instructs the server to change a user password.
 It takes the following parameters: `username` and `password`.

 The server will respond with a 401 (Unauthorized) status code if you attempt to access this path without proper authorization.